 This Privacy Policy explains how Sari Law Firm (“we,” “us,” “our”) collects, uses, and discloses information about you when you visit sarilaw.us (the “Site”) or otherwise interact with our firm online.

-We are a California professional law corporation located in Santa Ana, California.
+We are a California professional law corporation located in Irvine, California.
 We take your privacy seriously and have designed our site, intake forms, and internal workflows to collect only what we need to evaluate your matter and respond to you.

 Who This Policy Applies To